sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>oddjob-mkhomedir</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : An oddjob helper which creates and populates home directories
+Short desc    : An oddjob helper which creates and populates home directories
 URL          : https://pagure.io/oddjob
-Лицензия     : BSD
+License      : BSD
-Описание     : This package contains the oddjob helper which can be used by the
+Descript     : This package contains the oddjob helper which can be used by the
              : pam_oddjob_mkhomedir module to create a home directory for a user
              : at login-time.
 ```